2025 Preakness Stakes betting guide and tips

 Bettors in the US may be familiar with most of the online gambling laws in the country and how they vary from state to state.
 However, a lot of people are not aware that betting on horse racing is 100% legal.

 At the racetrack, anyone of legal age can place wagers on horse races due to the Interstate Horse Racing Act of 1978.
+Later, the Unlawful Internet Gambling Enforcement Act of 2006 solidified it.

 Types of bets